dagurmo/voluspa/README.md

 # Specification

 The test program should verify the following
-- Format of output lines
+- Correct format of output lines
 - Correct number of dwarfs
 - Correct dwarf names